 Now that the user has generated age ensembles for the two datasets, they wish to see if a correlation between the two datasets is robust to the age uncertainty modeled here.
-On multi-millennial timescales, the two datasets display such similar features that the well-dated Hulu Cave record, and other similar records from China and Greenland, have been used to argue for atmospheric

-- 10 teleconnections between the regions and support the independent chronology of GISP2 (Wang et al., 2001).
-In this use case, we revisit this relation quantitatively, and use the age models created above, as well as geoChronR's corEns function, to calculate the impact of age uncertainty on the correlation between these two iconic datasets.
-Because these datasets are not normally distributed, we use Spearman's Rank correlation to avoid the assumption of linearity.
-Kendall's Tau method, or using Pearson correlation after gaussianizing the input (the geoChronR default), are also reasonable options that in most cases, including this - 15 one, produce comparable results.
+On multi-millennial timescales, the two datasets display such similar features that the well-dated Hulu Cave record, and other similar records from China and Greenland, has been used to argue for atmospheric teleconnections between the regions and support the independent chronology of GISP2 (Wang et al., 2001).
+In this use case, we revisit this relation quantitatively and use the age models created above, as well as geoChronR's corEns function, to calculate the impact of age uncertainty on the correlation between these two iconic datasets.
+Because these datasets are not normally distributed, we use Spearman's rank correlation to avoid the assumption of linearity.
+Kendall's tau method, or Pearson correlation used after gaussianizing the input (the geoChronR default), is also a reasonable option that in most cases, including this one, produces comparable results.
 Any correlation approach to address this question is, in many ways, simplistic.
-Correlating the two age-uncertain datasets will characterize the relationship, but ignores ancillary evidence that may support a mechanistic relationship between two timeseries.
+Correlating the two age-uncertain datasets will characterize the relationship but ignores ancillary evidence that may support a mechanistic relationship between two time series.
 Still, it illustrates how age uncertainty can affect apparent alignment between two datasets, which is the purpose of this example.